duckietown/docs-brown/book/doc-sky/60-debugging/10-assignment.md

 2) Describe a procedure to verify the output works as expected
 3) Carry out the procedure using your drone and describe the results

-*Submit the pictures as visualize_[INSERT CONDITION NUMBER].png and write the written responses in `answers.md`.*
+*Submit screenshots from the Javascript interface as visualize_[INSERT CONDITION NUMBER].png and write the written responses in `answers.md`.*

 1. Camera Output: How does it work on different lighting